-SACUBO partnered with Cherry Bekaert LLP to develop a benchmarking template for collecting specific financial and demographic information from participating institutions.
-SACUBO named a Benchmarking Committee representing a cross-section of SACUBO institutions from public and private, large and small institutions.
+SACUBO has partnered with Cherry Bekaert LLP to develop a benchmarking survey for collecting specific financial and demographic information from participating institutions.
+The effort is guided by a SACUBO Benchmarking Committee representing a cross-section of SACUBO institutions from public and private, large and small institutions.
 The Committee members surveyed the constituency in order to determine what benchmarks are needed for strategic analysis by business officers.
 To balance the time requirements for submission with the key metric needs, the committee chose financial and demographic information that could be easily collected and submitted.
-This is the second year of the SACUBO Benchmarking Project.
-During the first year, data was collected for fiscal years 2010, 2011, and 2012.
-This year, we will collect data for fiscal year 2013.
-Newly-participating institutions are invited (but not required) to enter data for fiscal years 2011 and 2012.
-However, corrections of previously-entered fiscal year 2011 or 2012 data can also be entered at this time.
+This is the third year of the SACUBO Benchmarking Project, with data collection for fiscal year 2014.
+Newly-participating institutions are invited (but not required) to enter data for fiscal years 2012 and 2013.

 What benchmarks will be available once this study is complete?

 A number of metrics are provided in the following areas:

 - Total Expenditures – By function and aggregate

 - Other Costs per FTE

 - Academic Mission Costs per FTE